benui-dev/UE-BUIProjectTemplate/README.md

 ## Setup

 1. Clone this repo somewhere
-nvm this doesn't work
+2. Make a symlink from within the Templates directory of your UE4 install to your Git repo.
+For example: `mklink /D "C:\Program Files\Epic Games\UE_4.26\Templates\BUIProjectTemplate" "C:\GitStuff\BUIProjectTemplate"`
-2. Make a symbolic link from within the Templates directory of your UE4 install. for example: `mklink /D "C:\Program Files\Epic Games\UE_4.26\Templates\BUIProjectTemplate" "C:\GitStuff\BUIProjectTemplate"`
+3. Run the Unreal New Project Wizard and choose "BUI Blank Project"